kayedspace/laravel-n8n/README.md

-<h1> Laravel N8N - A complete, expressive, and fluent N8N Laravel client</h1>
+# Laravel N8N: A Fluent Client for n8n Automation Workflows

-A complete, expressive, and fluent Laravel client for the n8n public REST API and Webhooks Triggering, empowering PHP developers to interact seamlessly with n8n webhooks, workflows, executions, credentials, tags, users, variables, projects, and source control operations.
+A complete, expressive, and fluent Laravel client for the n8n public REST API and Webhooks Triggering, empowering Laravel developers to interact seamlessly with n8n webhooks, workflows, executions, credentials, tags, users, variables, projects, source control operations and more.

 ## Table of Contents